 Penetrating grout and tile sealers are recommended for preserving the condition of the grout.
+Grout sealer keeps stains from seeping into and setting in grout.
+Also, mold and mildew are kept from growing into the grout and the grout stays cleaner for a longer period of time and it will decrease the amount of maintenance that is required to keep it looking good and well maintained.
 For maximum protection, the sealer should be reapplied at least once.